|

 are given in the

-Post-death Physical Care (PDF) below).
+Post-death Physical Care (PDF) and videos

-There are, in fact, many things
+below).
+There are, in fact,

-done when the Death Journeyer is still alive
+many things done when the Death Journeyer

-caring for dry mouth) that may not
+changing bandages, caring for dry mouth)

-need to be done afterwards. |
+that may not need to be done afterwards. |

 |